 There used to be six types, but now 13 distinct types have been identified.
-The types are quiet general (like mine) to very specific centralized in the spine, eyes, or periodontitis.
+The types are quite general (like mine) to very specific centralized in the spine, eyes, or periodontitis.

-Over all the types, the disorder occurs in about 1 in 3000 people.
-I have the hypermobility type (hEDS)—the most common—which occurs in about 1 in 5000 people..
+The disorder occurs in about 1 in 3000 people.
+I have the hypermobility type (hEDS)—the most common—which occurs in about 1 in 5000 people.

 To put that into perspective, Down syndrome occurs in 1 in 733 births, Parkinson's disease is about 1 in 300 people, and 8 in 100 people have some form of diabetes.

 When people ask me what Ehlers-Danlos Syndrome (EDS) is, I have a hard time coming up with a satisfactory soundbite that won't be too technical but still includes enough information to help them understand what it is.
 But here goes.

 Basically, my body does not produce collagen properly.
 Collagen is an important part of all tissue in the human body including muscle, skin, nerve, vascular, digestion, tendons, and ligaments.
 It adds strength.

 Read More From Patientslounge